ariannasg/optimizing-python/README.md

 ## Using kernprof and line_profiler
 Be aware of the usage of the `@profile` that will throw error when just running the file.
 It should be used just when profiling!
-This is the command for getting the profile of a function in a more detailed way:
+This is the command for getting the time profile of a function in a more detailed way:
 ```
 (optimizing-python) ➜ kernprof -l src/using_line_and_memory_profiler.py
 999996